lamatawk/greenroofs_bibliometric_2024/README.md

 # greenroofs_bibliometric_2024
-Recent trends in green roof biodiversity research: a five-year bibliometric review - RAW DATA
+Recent trends in green roof biodiversity research: a five-year bibliometric review - RAW DATASETS

 **Data Source**
-Web of Science (WoS) - Green Roofs Dataset
+Web of Science (WoS)

 **Data Reuse Plan**
 This document provides metadata for the project dataset derived from textual and bibliometric analyses of green roof research.